 Approximately 62% of organizations surveyed reported that more of their donors approached them about contributing via their wills.
 This is followed by donor-advised funds at 54%, retirement plan beneficiary designations at 52%, and IRA-qualified charitable distributions at 45%, as planned giving statistics show.

 9. In the fiscal year 2021, the US distributed $36 billion in foreign aid.

 The United States government budgeted a total of $38 billion for foreign aid spending and distributed $36 billion during the fiscal year 2021.
 The largest portion of the aid went to Sub-Saharan regions, followed by the Middle East and North Africa, as well as south and central Asia.

 10. Charities with less than 10% overhead tend to use 90% of donations for charity.

 The percentage of donations that actually go to charity varies between 71% and 90%, according to fundraiser statistics.
 The charity percentage of donation depends largely on the overhead costs of the institutions — low overhead organizations like American Red Cross can dedicate up to 91 cents per dollar to benefit programs.
 Charities with high overhead costs, like that of the George Bush Presidential Library Foundation, may spend up to 40% of donations on institutional expenses.

 US Charity Giving

-11. Nearly one-third of annual giving in the US arrives in December.
+11. 20% of annual giving in the US arrives in December.

-13. Almost 40% of all charitable donations go to religion.
+13. Almost one-third of all charitable donations go to religion-related organizations.

 15. Individual contributions represent the largest share of charity donations in America.